How To Be a Good (Enough) Writer.Aug 11, 2019

 Many of my beloved writers at The Novelry suffer from a sickness called overachievement - 'the curse of the capable'.

 It's a condition for which there seems to be no cure, and yet perhaps there is.

 Both intelligent and intuitive, overachievers find their way to The Novelry because they have a feeling the cure is inside the story.
 And they're right.

 As we all know, stories have many therapeutic benefits either en masse or taken one at a time.
-We explore the 'eucatastrophe', the deliverance from evil, described by Tolkien in our creative writing course, the Classic course, and look at the life problems and psychological ills were chronicled in fairy tales.
+We explore the 'eucatastrophe', the deliverance from evil described by Tolkien in the Classic course at The Novelry, and look at the life problems and psychological ills were chronicled in fairy tales.
 A little bit of 'doctor heal thyself' is prescribed in our story starter course which asks you to dig deep into your experience and first loved stories to find the seed of the story you need to write.

 Overachievers throw themselves at their novel-writing most diligently when they take The Ninety Day Novel Course, but they don't dawdle in the shallow end to find out more about the techniques of staying afloat in a novel, they're on the top diving board fast.
 I know how it is.
 My worst writing habit is showing off incorrigibly.
 I'm the fool on the top diving board.
 In my opening chapters, I am giving it all my long words and best tricks, and this is why I am a slow and uneconomical writer, because I have to write so many drafts to get the hell over myself, and simply tell the story, and say what I see.
 But for too long before I get real, it's all pizzazz contrived to have people craning their necks; it's ghastly.

 The wonderful thing about teaching is, of course, the ability to see your flaws and failing in others and warn them they're creating trouble for themselves.

 Now, let me tell you about my overachievers so you can work out if any of this applies to you, then I'm going to give you the cure.